gianluparri03/ruffini/README.md

 python3 setup.py install
 ```

-### How To
+### Documentations
-In this moment, the documentations for this project are available only in its [website](https://gianluparri03.github.io/ruffini).
+The documentations for this project can be find in [Read the Docs website](https://ruffini.readthedocs.io/en/stable/).

 ## Authors